Graduate School of Economics and International Relations

 The Graduate School of Economics and International Relations (Alta Scuola di Economia e Relazioni Internazionali, or ASERI) is an Italian public policy and public administration school, which trains experts of economic and political global systems.
 It is one of Università Cattolica del Sacro Cuore's Postgraduate Schools.
-This school offers Master's courses, Executive Courses, summer/winter schools and organizes seminars.
+The school offers Master's courses, Executive Courses, summer/winter schools, and organizes seminars.

 History

 ASERI was founded in 1995 thanks to the co-operation between the Faculty of Political Science of the UCSC and the Milan Chamber of Commerce.

 Master's degrees

 ASERI, in collaboration with the UCSC's Faculty of Political Sciences, offers some master's degrees: